cfpb/hmda-frontend/src/documentation/markdown/2018/filing-faq.md

 ### Filing Preparation

 #### How can I test my file before submitting it to HMDA?
-The Bureau hosts the [Beta submission platform](https://ffiec.beta.cfpb.gov/) (https://ffiec.beta.cfpb.gov/) where you can submit HMDA data in a sandboxed environment (a non-production system designed for application testing) prior to the official filing period.
-This gives you an early opportunity to [prepare your data](https://ffiec.cfpb.gov/documentation/markdown/2021/filing-faq.md#what-tools-can-i-use-to-help-prepare-my-file-for-submission), review and resolve edits, as well as identify and correct formatting errors. **Data submitted to the [Beta submission platform](https://ffiec.beta.cfpb.gov/) is not retained by the Bureau, or any other regulatory agency.**
+The Bureau hosts the <a target="_blank" rel="noopener noreferrer" href="https://ffiec.beta.cfpb.gov/">Beta submission platform</a> (https://ffiec.beta.cfpb.gov/) where you can submit HMDA data in a sandboxed environment (a non-production system designed for application testing) prior to the official filing period.
+This gives you an early opportunity to <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/documentation/markdown/2021/filing-faq.md#what-tools-can-i-use-to-help-prepare-my-file-for-submission">prepare your data</a>, review and resolve edits, as well as identify and correct formatting errors. **Data submitted to the <a target="_blank" rel="noopener noreferrer" href="https://ffiec.beta.cfpb.gov/">Beta submission platform</a> is not retained by the Bureau, or any other regulatory agency.**

 #### What tools can I use to help prepare my file for submission?
-You can use the [**Filing Instructions Guide (FIG)**](https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2018-hmda-fig.pdf) applicable to the year you are filing data for.
+You can use the <a target="_blank" rel="noopener noreferrer" href="https://s3.amazonaws.com/cfpb-hmda-public/prod/help/2018-hmda-fig.pdf">**Filing Instructions Guide (FIG)**</a> applicable to the year you are filing data for.
 Filing Instructions Guides for each year can be found on the home page of https://ffiec.cfpb.gov/, under the “Help For Filers” section.

 - LAR File Format: **Section 3.3 of the FIG** provides filers with the proper steps to format your LAR File.
 An example of a correctly formatted file can be found here: https://github.com/cfpb/hmda-platform/blob/master/data/2019/clean_test_files/bank_1/clean_file_100_rows_Bank1.txt.